 Our education starts young.
 We are groomed for the world: sit quietly, yield to authority and accept the consensus reality.
 Anything that falls outside of this perimeter is systematically dismissed.

 We aren’t taught to ask questions but to regurgitate articulately.
 We go to school and learn the rules.
-Then, when we’re of age, we get a job and try to play the learned rules better than our peers so we can make money and survive.
+Then, when we’re of age, we get a job and try to play the learned rules as good as or better than our peers, to make money to survive.

 We are encouraged by media everywhere to overeat bad food and shop our cares away.
 It’s not personal, it’s marketing.
-But how many commercials does an average American watch in a lifetime?
+And yet how many commercials does an average American watch in a lifetime?
 Billions.
-It would be impossible to be completely unaffected by such a bombardment.
+It would be impossible to be unaffected by such a bombardment.

-MBG recently underwent some criticism for creating a commercial that literally burned the image of their logo onto the inside of movie-goers retinas, utilizing the phenomenon that happens when you look at the sun and then close your eyes, leaving an ‘after-image’ for several moments on the inside of the eyelids.
-But how different is this really from what regular commercials are doing everyday?
+MBG recently underwent some criticism for creating a commercial that literally burned the image of their logo onto the inside of movie-goers retinas.
+Utilizing the phenomenon that happens when you look at the sun and close your eyes, the effect left an after-image on the inside of the viewers’ eyelids for several moments after they had stopped viewing the advertisement.